What is Artificial Intelligence? What Isn't Artificial Intelligence.

 It's crucial to understand that not all AI are androids and that not all androids have AI.
 The vast majority of AI related news articles and other materials depict AI as some version of an android which will physically operate thru this shell and will go about replacing workers in this way.
 Breaking this conception of AI is critical to understanding the impact of artificial intelligence on every day life, work, transactions etc in any meaningful way.

-First, considering AI as robots will lead many people to believe the treat of automation and job loss are radically overblown.
+First, considering AI as robots will lead many people to believe the threat of automation and job loss are radically overblown.
 People will look at even the most advanced robots and think they are too crude, clumsy, slow or generally inefficient to replace anyone much less themselves in all but the most extreme cases.

 Second, thinking of AI as robots drastically reduces our ability to comprehend what AI truly is and what it can be in the future.
 Thinking of AI purely as an android is the equivalent of thinking of cars are motorized horses, jets as motorized birds and submarines as motorize whales.
 Why they would be excellent examples to us to help someone who had never seem them to understand where in the world they would operate, these definitions to not help with the greater understanding of what these technologies are.